 - 1) After you unpack the binary distribution archive, you can directly run TrueCrypt.exe. - 2) You can use the Traveller Disk Setup facility to prepare a special 'traveller' disk and launch TrueCrypt from there.

-The second option has several advantages, which will be described in the following paragraphs.
+The second option has several advantages, which are described in the following sections in this chapter.